10 – I Wonder Why

-Our top 10 Dion songs will take a look at both the career of Dion the Belmonts and Dion’s solo career.
+Our top 10 Dion songs will take a look at both the career of Dion and the Belmonts and Dion’s solo career.
 We hope you enjoy this top 10 Dion Songs & Dion and the Belmonts Songs list.
 For those of us over 40, it was basically the soundtrack of our Lives.

 # 10 – I Wonder Why